yash264/ObjectDetection/README.md

 - A deep learning–based object detection framework.
 - Detects objects in a **single forward pass**, making it extremely fast for real-time use.
 - Predicts bounding boxes and class probabilities directly from feature maps at multiple scales.

-### 🔸 MobileNet
-- A lightweight, efficient CNN architecture optimized for **mobile and edge devices**.
-- Designed for speed and low computational cost while maintaining good accuracy.

-### 🔸 SSD MobileNet
-- Combines SSD’s fast detection with MobileNet’s compact architecture, ideal for real-time object detection on CPU or GPU.

 ---